cappy95833/passWord/readme.txt

+passWord class

+Features:
-passWord classFeatures:Generate passwords with custom settings including number of passwords and exact characters availableVersion: 4.0 (yes, I know I skipped 1/2/3, this is because this is the first time I have published changes to git)
+Generate passwords with custom settings including number of passwords and exact characters available

+Version: 5.0

+Change Log

+5.0 - cleaned up the class by removing the passwords to check and leet features; also added minified version.